Disposal of Excess Pesticide-Treated Seed

 Disposal of Bags that Contained Treated Seed

-Used seed bags may contain treated seed dust or treated seed.
-Always check state and local regulations prior to disposing bags which contained treated seed.
+Used seed bags and containers may contain treated seed dust or a few treated seeds.
+Always check state and local regulations prior to disposing of bags that contained treated seed.
+Some companies may have container return policies.

 In the absence of specific regulations: